dakosneron/the-just-bound/the-just-bound-manifesto.md

 A norm that contradicts itself—either in logic or in application—collapses.
 An agent who asserts an irrational norm cannot defend themselves when it is violated, because their standard has already failed.
 Rationality is the minimal requirement for normativity.

 ## 6. Axiom II: A Norm Must Be Universal
-The norm must treat all relevant agents equally and symmetrically, including the speaker.
+The norm must treat all relevant agents equally and symmetrically.
 It must not create privileged roles, exemptions, or asymmetries in obligation, consequence, or authority.
 Application must be not only shared, but structurally identical in its effects on all agents.
 If a norm exempts the speaker or some preferred group, it creates a condition indistinguishable from tyranny.